jreviews/plg_loginwithemail/README.md

 # Joomla 4 user login with email

 Joomla 4 plugin that allows users to log in with their email address or username.
+The email address can also be used in the password reset confirmation screen.

 ## Support us